Offshore Gas Liquification Plant, Djibouti

 Poly-GCL is making a strategic push into FLNG in Djibouti, aiming to become the lowest-cost seller of the complex floating plants.

-Also FEED for marine works was carried out included navigation routes selection, navigation channel design, overall layout design, tug design, mooring arrangement, jetty design, trestle design, causeway design, 2D navigation study, cost estimates, construction schedule, related specifications.
+We also provided other related owner's engineer services and FEED for marine works including navigation routes selection, navigation channel design, overall layout design, tug design, mooring arrangement, jetty design, trestle design, causeway design, 2D navigation study, cost estimates, construction schedule, related specifications.

 Related content